akosel/aata-hack/README.md

 aata-hack
 =========

 Use nodejs and Raspberry Pi to create a bus alert system.
 This combines a website for a configuration and a light interface.
 There is also a map, but that is currently under construction.
+You can just use the web app too (see the live demo below for that), but I liked being able to have a nice light available in my apartment.

 ## Deploy on a Raspberry Pi
 To deploy on a Raspberry Pi, you will need a few things.
 Namely, three LED lights, ideally different colors, appropriate resistors to avoid burning out said LEDs, and the wiring for connecting everything.
 Additionally, your Raspberry Pi will need a network connection to get up-to-date bus info.
 The pins used by this program are set to 11 for 'Go', 13 for 'Set', and 15 for 'Ready'.
 Ready, Set, Go.
 Like in racing.